doctorfree/cheat-sheets/shells/zsh/ohmyzsh/Settings.md

 ZSH_THEME_RANDOM_QUIET=true
 ```

-If this is set and you want to know which theme was chosen, you can `echo $RANDOM_THEME` to show the theme name.
+If this is set and you want to know which theme was chosen, you can display the value of the environment variable RANDOM_THEME to show the theme name.

 ## See also